-I wanted to give it a more modern, quicker, and slightly healthier twist so I came up with these Smoked Salmon Rillettes.
+At Bouchon they make a seriously swoon-worthy version of rillettes with salmon that we absolutely adore.
+However, the recipe is quite labor intensive.
+Here we made a more modern, quicker, and slightly healthier twist that we're calling Smoked Salmon Rillettes.
 They’re made by breaking up smoked salmon and folding it together with a double dose of anise flavor from the fennel and the herbs and a dollop of creme fraiche for a touch of decadence.
 This spread has a smoky, sweet, anise flavor and is as delicious on a cracker as it is between bread for a quick sandwich.

 such as Pernod or another Pastis (optional)

 or cold-smoked salmon or a mix of the two